Beauty

 A post shared by Smithsonian (@smithsonian)

-For Okomato, it was Nam June Paik’s “Electronic Superhighway” that made an impact.
+For Okomato, Nam June Paik’s “Electronic Superhighway” at the Smithsonian American Art Museum made an impact.
 Seeing her identity reflected in the piece’s vast, multi-colored lights, she crafted a set that felt like an expression of her upbringing in America.
 “A lot of my work is about making a statement and being an individual,” she said in a post shared to Instagram.

 Santana Walker